Guiding Accident Victims to Just Financial Recovery

 Hundreds of people survive pool accidents each and every day; however, many must live with the ongoing burden of recovering from their injuries.
 Recovery often comes at a steep cost.
 From spending considerable time in and out of the hospital, doctor’s appointments, physical therapy, and missing time from work, medical bills quickly pile up while savings vanish without any new income to support one’s cost of living.
 Before accepting any settlement from the at-fault party, be sure to contact an experienced personal injury lawyer who resolves swimming pool accident cases.

-Contact a Fort Lauderdale Swimming Pool Accident Lawyer
+Recoverable Damages in a Swimming Pool Accident

 At Salpeter Gitkin, LLP, we fight aggressively to recover the appropriate compensation our clients deserve by law.
 We have helped clients recover millions of dollars for their injuries in a wide range of accident cases.
 It is challenging enough to deal with the unexpected burden of recovering from a severe injury without having to play tug-of-war with insurance companies.
 Allow us to help you recover compensation for all accident-related damages, including: